 Unfortunately, like many of the asylums built during this time, the facility soon became overrun and underfunded.
-Patients often suffered from abuse, and while many facilities across the country were able to remain open well into the 60s and 70s (some still open even today), Warden continued to fall to the wayside -- particularly taking a funding hit during World War I.
+This was particularly true with Staunton, however, as it eventually focused on the treatment of African-Americans, notably many slaves.
+Patients often suffered from abuse, and while many facilities across the country were able to remain open well into the 60s and 70s (some still open even today), Staunton continued to fall to the wayside -- particularly as newer facilities were built at the turn of the century.

-By 1918, with much of the patient population being transferred to other facilities, Warden State Hospital closed down.
-It sat vacant for two years -- gathering mostly just mildew and cobwebs.
+By 1918, with much of the patient population being transferred to other facilities, Staunton Sanitarium closed down.
+It sat vacant for thirteen years -- gathering mostly just mildew and cobwebs.

 On the other side of the world in Austria, Albert J. Durnstein was born in 1897.
 The son of a wealthy wine merchant, Durnstein grew up in relative comfort.
 When World War I broke out, he was conscripted by the Austrian forces in 1915 when he turned 18 and served for most the remainder of the war.
 Having hefty connections, he was eventually promoted to Colonel, and mostly did not see much actual combat.
 However, one thing that stuck with him was the recently developed aerial innovations known as airplanes.
 In fact, a low-flying biplane nearly killed him when the pilot dropped a few grenades near where he was.
 Durnstein proved to be fascinated by the aerospace technology every since.

-Shortly after the war, Durnstein immigrated to the United States -- settling in a small community in upstate Pennsylvania.
+Shortly after the war, Durnstein immigrated to the United States -- moving first to Mississippi before settling in Virginia.

-In 1920, at the age of 23, Albert J. Durnstein purchased the remnants of the Warden State Hospital from the government at a substantially discounted rate.
+In 1926, at the age of 29, Albert J. Durnstein purchased the remnants of the Staunton Sanitarium from the government at a substantially discounted rate.
 Needing a major remodel, the government was looking to unload the property, and Durnstein had just the idea for it.
 Overhauling the entire building, he converted the aging hospital into an engineering laboratory -- returning it to state-of-the-art glory.
 Along with revamping the already standing edifice, he also built several air hangers along the surrounding areas to act as engineering, manufacturing, and testing facilities for full-scale aircraft.

 Rolling out several high-end aircraft, the US government became interested in the facility.
 The company expanded into naval, vehicular, and weapons technology -- becoming an early defense contractor alongside the recently formed Lockheed Aircraft Company (formed out of the Loughead Aircraft Manufacturing and Alco Hydro-Aeroplane Company before that) and Boeing (Pacific Aero Products at the time).